zvanoast/secretsanta/README.md

-# secretsanta
+# Secret Santa
-python script to send out random secret santa matches
+Python script to send out random secret santa matches

+Only tested using gmail SMTP
+Reads participants from text/csv file in the following format:
+Name,Email,SecondaryEmail